OleksiiKova/build_master_shop/README.md

 ## Django Admin Portal

 Django Admin Portal allows superuser to manage content and users of the website.
-The admin view is customized to reflect the scope of this project.
+The admin view is customised to reflect the scope of this project.

  <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/django_admin.png"></details>